grahappa/EOS-Rules-Rights-and-Reasonings/README.md

     From the 1% inflation, .75% shall be paid on a pro-rata portion of the number of votes a Block Producer Candidate receives proportional to the total Block Producer votes cast, where the daily `{{ eosio.vpay }}` for a given Block Producer Candidate exceeds a threshold of 100 EOS Tokens.

 ### Article 21 - Block Producer Classes
+Block Producers shall be set into three classes as follows;

 * **Active Block Producer**
     Block Producers shall be considered **Active** when they are among the top 21 Block Producers as determined by the number of votes they receive which enables them to produce blocks.